jaycech3n/math/_notes/syntax-in-model-in-syntax.md

 The *category of types* $\Type$ of $T$ is the category of closed types of $T$ and functions between them.
 {% enddefinition %}

-The point is that {% ref syntactic display map category %} and {% ref category of types %} define the same thing.
+The idea is that while definition ({% ref syntactic display map category %}) might seem more "external" or "semantic" in flavor and definition ({% ref category of types %}) more "internal" or "syntactically"-flavored, they are actually the same thing.

+{% proof %} (of Theorem {% ref Almost-tautology %}).
 Using a suggestive overloading of notation, we have the equivalences
 \\[ \Syn \xrightleftarrows[\centerdot,]{\tilde\Sigma} \Type \\]
 where $\tilde\Sigma$ is defined inductively on objects by